devzeb/blog-scripts/2024-01-03_lwip_on_linux_or_unixoid_systems/2024-01-03_lwip_on_linux_or_unixoid_systems.md

 This function is invoked by lwIP as soon as the network interface needs to be initialized.

 When `tapif_init` is called, multiple things happen:
-- A new TAP device is created on the host system. \
+- A new TAP interface is created on the host system. \
 (This operation requires the application to run with root privileges, which is a security concern.
 There is also the option of creating the TAP device (with root privileges) before starting the application.
 See [this section](#create-the-tap-device-before-starting-the-application-make-the-application-not-require-root-privileges) for more information.) \
 On Linux, the default device is `/dev/net/tun`, and it has the interface name `tap0`.
 The default settings can be changed by defining the macros `DEVTAP_DEFAULT_IF` and `DEVTAP` in either `lwipopts.h` or using compiler definitions (through the buildsystem).
 - A new thread is started that continuously reads from the TAP device (= polling) and passes the received data to lwIP by calling `tapif_input`.

-See [this file](https://github.com/lwip-tcpip/lwip/blob/STABLE-2_2_0_RELEASE/contrib/ports/unix/port/netif/tapif.c) for the implementation of the mechanism described above.
+See [this file](https://github.com/lwip-tcpip/lwip/blob/STABLE-2_2_0_RELEASE/contrib/ports/unix/port/netif/tapif.c) for the implementation of the mechanisms described above.

 #### Make the file c++ compatible